hugh1106/hugh1106/README.md

 - 👋 Hi, I’m @hugh1106
-- 👀 I’m interested in ...
+- 👀 I’m interested in data scientist.
 - 🌱 I’m currently learning some model
 - 💞️ I’m looking to collaborate on dataeigineering
 - 📫 How to reach me ? you can cantact me by zhouxiaohu116@foxmail.com